 Few could have predicted the impact this gathering would have on American letters.
 Gary Snyder, writing a few months earlier to Philip Whalen, who would ultimately join the readers in San Francisco, predicted it would be a “poetickall bomshell.”
 And he was right.

-This was a time America was on the move so to speak.
-And though early Cold War fears still hung over the country, there were signs that things were changing.
+This was a time public sentiment in America was shifting.
+Though early Cold War fears still hung over the country, there were signs that things were different.
 McCarthyism was officially dead, as Senator Joseph McCarthy had been exposed the previous year in Senate hearings and officially censured by his colleagues.
 The Supreme Court, led by Chief Justice Earl Warren, had issued its unanimous opinion in Brown vs. Board of Education, officially declaring segregation illegal.

 The optimism spilled into the October 7 reading and manifested itself in a new poetic style that directly repudiated the repressed social mores of the time.
 What these young poets offered was a break away from the staid language of traditional poetry — then popular in academic circles — in favor of a stream of consciousness and confessional voice that spoke to the rebelliousness many young people were feeling.
 Ginsberg in particular openly discussed matters of sex and drug use.
 He celebrated, much as Walt Whitman had, himself and the friends who had influenced his life thus far.
 He spoke openly of homosexuality.

 Ginsberg did not read until later in the evening, around 11 pm.
 He was 29 years old and about to change the course of poetry.
-By all accounts Ginsberg was terrific when he took the stage.
+According to first-person accounts of those present Ginsberg was terrific when he took the stage.
 He read the only finished part of Howl, what comprises Part I. It was a dark poem, and yet it affirmed what this new generation was thinking and doing.

 The first four lines of the poem begins: “I saw the best minds of my generation destroyed by madness, starving hysterical naked/dragging themselves through the negro streets at dawn looking for an angry fix/angelheaded hipsters burning for the ancient heavenly connection to the starry dynamo in the machinery of night/who poverty and tatters and hollow-eyed and high sat up smoking in the supernatural darkness of cold-water flats floating across the tops of cities contemplating jazz”.